Six digital platform and data service SMEs join Energy Launchpad

 This location-based intelligence is used as a form of ‘digital surveying’ that reduces the costs and timescales associated with manual methods.

-Ian Dee, CEO, said: “Everyone at Energeo is delighted to be part of the Innovator Support Platform.
+Ian Dee, CEO, said: “Everyone at Energeo is delighted to be part of the Energy Launchpad.
 The Catapult’s ambition to capture the clean growth opportunity is directly compatible with Energeo’s own mission of a data-driven acceleration of decarbonisation.

 “Their sector expertise and whole system approach will ensure Energeo can successfully scale and compete in a rapidly changing industry, and the Energeo team can’t wait to start working with them and the rest of the cohort.”